zhullyb/monyhar/monyhar/net/tools/transport_security_state_generator/README.md

 ## The Preload Format

-The preload data is stored in the Chromium binary as a trie encoded in a byte array (`net::TransportSecurityStateSource::preloaded_data`).
+The preload data is stored in the Monyhar binary as a trie encoded in a byte array (`net::TransportSecurityStateSource::preloaded_data`).
 The hostnames are stored in their canonicalized form and compressed using a Huffman coding.
 The generic decoder for preloaded Huffman encoded trie data is `PreloadDecoder` and